Srabone/Microprocessor-Embedded-System/README.md

 # Microprocessor-Embedded-System
 It is a open ended lab performance I had done along with my groupmates named 'Temperature Dependent Motor Control'.
 The main purpose of this experiment is to adjust the speed of a motor according to the temperature.
 If the temperature is high, motor speed will increase and if temperature is low, motor speed will decrease.
 # Apparatus
-Arduino UNO
-LED Indicators (3 pieces - Red, Yellow, and Green) Temperature Sensor
+Arduino UNO, LED Indicators (3 pieces - Red, Yellow, and Green), Temperature Sensor, Breadboard, DC Motor, H-bridge Motor Driver, 1 KΩ Resistors (3 pieces), Connecting Wires
-Breadboard
-DC Motor
-H-bridge Motor Driver
-1 KΩ Resistors (3 pieces)
-Connecting Wires
 # Experimental Set-up
 ![image](https://github.com/Srabone/Microprocessor-Embedded-System/assets/95047190/01942437-f9a7-44cd-8855-b9d424de3a01)
 ![image](https://github.com/Srabone/Microprocessor-Embedded-System/assets/95047190/5ecce2aa-d4c8-4b13-925c-fce1d40aa479)